doctypehuman/rhcsa2021/README.md

 ## Hello Github !!

-### This repository has been made to document my efforts and also to create a repoistory for reference for others who would like to have a crack at RHCSA.
+### This repository has been made to document my efforts and also to create notes as reference for others who would like to have a crack at RHCSA.

 ### The objectives that have been stated here are further explord in detail in the folder [Objectives](/Objectives)